infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 - screens have no titles defined or the defined titles are not descriptive enough

 - defined titles are not the first thing that is read when user enters the screen and therefore users using accessibility services have no information which screen they opened

+#### Additional notes

+This guideline covers point 2.4.2 Page Titled - Level A of the WCAG standard.

+---

+### Focus Order

+:white_check_mark: **Success criteria**

+Order of the components that are displayed on the screen should have a logical traversal order.
+That is very important for people using accessibility services (such as TalkBack) in order to get a clearer picture of the content and possible actions on the current screen they are navigating through.

+Defining the content of the screen in the meaningful sequence described in the [Perceivable guidelines] automatically results in appropriate traversal order when navigating through the screen.

+:no_entry_sign: **Failure criteria**

+- views displayed on the screen break consistency of navigation

+#### Additional notes

+This guideline covers point 2.4.3 Focus Order - Level A of the WCAG standard.

+---

 ### Link Purpose